BDC Hamburger Icon

 Why are criminal background checks important?

-Background checks aren’t just a pointless step to add to your hiring process.
-They are valuable to organizations of all sizes.
 Here are some of the most important reasons why you should conduct background checks on future and current employees:

-To improve or ensure quality of hire
+Improve or ensure the quality of hire.

-To protect employees, customers and the company
+Protect employees, customers and the company.

-To reduce costs related to employee management
+Reduce costs related to employee management.

-To comply with employment laws and regulations
+Comply with employment laws and regulations.

 In some cases, employers are required by law or industry stipulations to conduct a background check on a candidate prior to employment.
 This may apply to jobs in healthcare, education, law, financial services and other jobs that involve privileged access to sensitive information, money or children.
 [Read related article: What Is a Department of Transportation (DOT) Background Check?]